hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Enable DR Primary Replication

-This endpoint enables dr replication in primary mode.
-This is used when dr replication is currently disabled on the cluster (if the cluster is already a secondary, it must be promoted).
+This endpoint enables DR replication in primary mode.
+This is used when DR replication is currently disabled on the cluster (if the cluster is already a secondary, it must be promoted).